laurentpetit/ring-java-servlet/README.md

 #Ring java servlet

 Allows you to embed ring handlers in existing java web applications without having to add an AOT phase to your build process, by providing you with a generic way to declare servlets in your web.xml, and where the clojure ring handler is located.

 It also provides a ServletContextListener which can be configured to run a function when the web app is initialized and destroyed.

 ##Setup
 Add this project as a dependency of your project.
-By means of transitive dependencies magic, you''ll need to add no other dependency.
+By means of transitive dependencies magic, you'll need to add no other dependency.

 ring-java-servlet is distributed on clojars.org as a maven artifact, with following coordinates: